Northern British Columbia

 (1837 - 1838, 1875 - 1945), near Dease Lake

 A Hudson's Bay Co. fur trade post built by Robert Campbell, originally located about 50km north of the Tanzilla River.
-Abandoned after only a year or so of use due to trouble with the local Indians.
+Abandoned after only a year or so of use due to trouble with the local Indians, who had attempted to burn down the fort on one occasion.
 Later re-established further south at Laketon (Laketon Post) during the region's gold rush period (HBC records cover 1898 to 1904).
 Relocated in 1906 to Porter's Landing, just south of Thibert Creek, as Dease Lake Post.
 Rebuilt/relocated again in 1928.
 Ruins of the last post still exist.

 Telegraph Creek Post